-As introduced, section 14 contained a \$125,000 General Fund appropriation in fiscal year 2025 to the General Assembly to support a Wealth Tax Commission.
-The House Committee on Appropriations recommends amending section 14 to clarify that this authorized expenditure is contingent upon the availability of funds.
+Section 14 contains a \$125,000 General Fund appropriation in fiscal year 2025 to the General Assembly to support a Wealth Tax Commission.

 The Joint Fiscal Office (JFO) estimates the remainder of the bill would have no significant fiscal impact to State government, as most proposed changes are technical and/or administrative.